muratk5n/thirdwave/en/README.md

 takes energy used for cooling into account, indirectly; It calculates the energy needed to raise (the average world temperature) from 13 to (room temperature) 22.
 Well, there are many temp levels during the year that contribute to  that average.
-Sometimes, it is -20, sometimes 10, and sometimes 30.
-So by calculating from 13->22 switch, we are also calculating 40 to 22, for some places.
+Sometimes it is -20, sometimes 10, or 30.
+So by calculating 13->22 switch, we are also calculating 40 to 22, for some places.

 ---